 \section{Introduction}

-Hamel functions were introduced by Hamel as solutions to Hilbert's fourth problem in \cite{Hamel03}, which means they were Finsler functions projectively related to the flat spray.
-Therefore, Hamel functions originally emerged as solutions to the Euler-Lagrange equations associated to the flat spray.
-Nowadays, Hamel functions represent a more general class, they are $1$-homogeneous functions that are solutions to the Euler-Lagrange equations for some arbitrary spray.
+Hamel functions were introduced by Hamel as solutions to Hilbert's fourth problem in \cite{Hamel03}, namely as Finsler functions projectively related to the flat spray.
+Therefore, Hamel functions originally emerged as solutions to the Euler-Lagrange equations associated with the flat spray.
+Nowadays, Hamel functions represent a more general class: they are $1$-homogeneous functions that satisfy the Euler-Lagrange equations associated with an arbitrary spray.

 Hamel functions, as well as strong Hamel functions, frequently appear in Finsler geometry.
 A Finsler manifold has vanishing $\chi$-curvature if and only if the $S$-function is a strong Hamel function, \cite{Shen21}.
-Hamel functions were also used in \cite{BC20a, BC20b}, to extended Beltrami's Theorem to the Finslerian context.
-In this two papers, we demonstrated that for two projectively related Finsler functions, if one has constant flag curvature, then the other also has constant flag curvature if and only if the projective deformation is a strong Hamel function.
+Hamel functions were also used in \cite{BC20a, BC20b} to extend Beltrami's Theorem to the Finslerian setting.
+In these two papers, we showed that for two projectively related Finsler functions, if one has constant flag curvature, then the other also has constant flag curvature if and only if the projective deformation is a strong Hamel function.

-The connection between a particular strong Hamel function and a geodesic invariant $1$-form (a dual symmetry) has been exploited in \cite{BCC21} to provide first integrals for a class of Finsler metric.
+The connection between a strong Hamel function and a geodesically invariant $1$-form (a dual symmetry) was exploited in \cite{BCC21} to provide first integrals for a class of Finsler metric.

-In this paper we show, in our main Theorem \ref{thm:SHF}, that any strong Hamel function for a geodesic spray induces a dual symmetry and therefore a dynamical symmetry.
-We also provide the conditions for a dual symmetry, and hence a dynamical symmetry, to be induced by a strong Hamel function.
+In Theorem \ref{thm:SHF}, we prove that for a geodesic spray, strong Hamel functions induce and are uniquely determined by strong dual symmetries and consequently by strong dynamical symmetries.

-We analyse various situations where strong Hamel functions appear.
+We analyse various situations in which strong Hamel functions arise.
 For example, in Theorem \ref{thm:schi}, we show that the $\chi$-curvature of a Finsler metric (and in particular a Finsler metric of constant flag curvature) is preserved by projective deformations if and only if the projective factor is a strong Hamel function.
-We provide the relationship between strong Hamel functions and other functions: Funk functions preserving the curvature tensor and weak Funk functions preserving the Ricci scalar, by projective deformations.
-We prove that a $1$-homogeneous function is a Funk function if and only if it is a strong Hamel function and a weak Funk function.
+We provide the relationship between Hamel functions and other classes of functions: namely Funk functions, which preserve the curvature tensor, and weak Funk functions, which preserve the Ricci scalar under projective deformations.
+We prove that a $1$-homogeneous function is a Funk function if and only if it is a Hamel function and a weak Funk function.